Presented in partnership with Cablefax: The Magazine

 The National Association for Multi-ethnicity in Communications (NAMIC) Excellence in Multicultural Marketing Awards (EMMA) is comprised of two elements:

-- Case Studies/Campaigns for efforts to acquire and retain culturally diverse customers through integrated, multi-platform marketing, operational, community and public relations, and/or diversity awareness.
+- Integrated Marketing Campaigns for efforts to acquire and retain culturally diverse customers through integrated, multi-platform marketing, operational, community and public relations, and/or diversity awareness.

 - Marketing Tactics in the categories of direct mail, diversity awareness, digital, experiential marketing, grassroots, out of home, premium, print, over-the-top subscription services, radio, social media, television, and all other media.
 Each type of tactic will be judged as a separate category.